-You're raking your leaves wrong—here’s how to do it the right way
+You're raking leaves wrong—here’s how to do it right

 Sure you could use a leaf blower to blast all your leaves into oblivion, or at least your neighbor’s yard—but leaves are free compost, with plenty of nutrients to nourish your lawn.
 The trick is to get the leaves to break down quickly enough so they won’t smother your grass.

 Consider letting the leaves stay where they fall and using a mulching mower to cut your leaves into manageable pieces to enrich your soil.
-You can even use a regular mower if you close the side outlet where a bag would go.
+The best lawn mower we’ve ever tested happens to also be a mulching mower.

 Leaf mulch even seems to smother lawn dandelions.
 Just remember, mulching mowing works better if you mow regularly through the fall, so you aren’t trying to grind up too many leaves at once.